pmndrs/prai/docs/concepts/step.md

+---
+title: Steps
+description: What is a prai step?
+nav: 11
+---

 # Steps

 Steps are the fundamental building blocks of prai workflows.
 Each step represents a single instruction to an AI model with a defined input prompt and expected output schema.